DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 ## Install with Python

 ### Updating to a new version

 If you are updating from a previous version, you'll need to uninstall the previous version.
 Do this by typing `sudo pip3 uninstall electrum-personal-server` to the terminal.
-The proceed according to the instructions below.
+Then proceed according to the instructions below.

 ### Performing the installation